wkirui/wkirui.github.io/_posts/2020-09-30-Deploying A Machine Learning Model Using Streamlit.md

 ---
 layout : default
-title : 'Deploying A Machine Learning Model Using Streamlit' date : '2020-09-30 22:30:00 +0300'
+title : 'Deploying A Machine Learning Model Using Streamlit & Heroku' date : '2020-09-30 22:30:00 +0300'
 categories: posts
 excerpt: We have trained a machine learning model and created an app where everyone can play around with the data and make a few predictions with it.
 How do we make this app available on the web?
 In this article I look at how a streamlit app can be deployed on Heroku.